rhel-labs/instruqt/quantum/01-getting-started/assignment.md

 notes:
 - type: text
   contents: |
+    # What is a quantum computer?
+    Quantum computers leverage [quantum mechanics](https://www.energy.gov/science/doe-explainsquantum-mechanics) to make calculations.
+In practice, they can be useful for highly complex computation such as physics simulations or breaking existing encryption algorithms.

     # How does quantum computing differ from classical computing?

     In classical computing, information is represented by bits (binary digits).
 Bits are binary, meaning they can have a logical state equal to one of two values (i.e., bits are either 0 or 1).